bdlightner/arithmetic-expression-parser-C-/README.md

 ### Two-argument functions

 	min (arg1, arg2) <-- returns whichever is the lower
 	max (arg1, arg2) <-- returns whichever is the higher
 	mod (arg1, arg2) <-- returns the remainder of arg1 / arg2 - throws an exception if arg2 is zero
 	pow (arg1, arg2) <-- returns arg1 to the power arg2 (same result as arg1^arg2)
 	roll (arg1, arg2) <-- rolls an arg2-sided dice arg1 times. (unsupported with Windows)

-	Example: roll (2, 4) (in other words 2d4)
+	Example: min (10, 20)
 	Result: 10

 ### If Test